-For cedar fences, use stainless steel, aluminum or polymer-coated fasteners.
-Don’t use galvanized steel – the zinc in the fasteners may react with the acids in the cedar and create corrosion streaks.
+For cedar fences, use stainless steel, double hot-dipped galvanized or polymer-coated fasteners.
+Don’t use zinc-plated steel – the zinc in the fasteners may react with the acids in the cedar and create corrosion streaks.

 For pressure-treated wood, it’s crucial to use compatible fasteners because the preservatives used in the pressure-treatment process can adversely react with certain materials and cause the fasteners to corrode.
 With Outdoor Essentials® pressure-treated wood fencing, use hot-dipped galvanized, stainless steel, polymer-coated, silicon bronze or copper fasteners.
 These fasteners vary in price and durability, so choose the one best suited to your application.

 There are a variety of preservatives used for pressure-treating and they vary depending on the company that treats the wood.
 You can find out which preservatives are used in your pressure-treated wood fence by reading the end tag, which is typically stapled to the end of wood products.
 To ensure you are using the correct fastener material for your fence, follow the fastener manufacturer’s recommendations.

 Zinc-plated steel or other fasteners are acceptable to use with non-pressure-treated wood fencing.
 Because the wood is not pressure-treated, you do not need to worry about the fastener material reacting poorly to the wood.